greensnake01/python_homework/README.md

 cd [directory/file]
 ```

-To use and run the python programmes, you can either run them directly in the *python* or via *conda* package and environment manager containing an environment with *python* as shown:
+To use and run the python programmes, you can either run them directly in the *python* or via a *conda* package and environment manager containing an environment with the *python* as shown:

 ```bash
 cd